-All neologisms originated by Matthew Dwight Moore, PhD (2020) unless otherwise noted.
-Feel free to use them, but give me credit if you can.
-There are 143 entries to date.
+All neologisms originated by Matthew Dwight Moore, PhD (2021) unless otherwise noted.
+Feel free to use them, but give credit if you can.
+There are 235 entries to date.

-APPLETIZER: A healthy preliminary snack consisting primarily of fruits and/or vegetables.
-(Attributed to Malcolm Moore.)
+APPLETIZER: A healthy preliminary snack consisting primarily of healthy foods such as fruits and/or vegetables.
+(Attributed to Malcolm Moore.) *

 ARBORTECTURE: Aesthetic gardening or sculpting accomplished with trees and bushes.
 Alternately sculpted with woody material, as with a wreath or basket.